The New Agreement with National Israel

 During this future age, the nation of Israel will again assume its responsibility of being an example of God's way of life to the world.
 The city of Jerusalem will again become the focal point for the worship of God.
 It is from Jerusalem that Jesus Christ will administer his Father's government and religion to the nations of the world while offering the opportunity for salvation to them.
 See Deut.30:1-6; Mic.4:1-7; Joel 3:16-21; Zech.8:1-3.

-With the return of Christ, much of the literal, prophetic, and symbolic meaning of the sacrificial system and the commanded observances and holy convocations will have been fulfilled.
+With the return of Christ, much of the prophetic and symbolic meaning of the sacrificial system and the commanded observances and holy convocations will have been fulfilled.
 However, the prophecies clearly show that under the new agreement with national Israel, there will be a sacrificial system of worship along with commanded observances and festivals, which was also done under the first agreement with national Israel.
-See our study papers concerning the worship system after the return of Christ.

 Many people wonder if the prophecies concerning the future of national Israel are simply analogies, or if they have some other meaning that has not yet been discovered.

 The following biblical facts will help clarify God's new agreement with national Israel:

 - With the destruction of the temple in 70 A.D., all laws that were practiced through the Levitical Priesthood and the sacrificial system were suspended.